SemukeloMathe/Java_Mastery_Series/Part 1 - Fundamentals/README.md

 - We have multiple ways to execute the switch statement, we can use an **arrow syntax (->)** and all the whole switch statement should use this syntax.
 - If we want to use the **colon (:)** without the break statement we have to use the **yield** keyword before the specifying the expression.

+## Loops

+- There are times when we want to repeatedly do the same thing alot of times, in programming we do that using loops.
+- We have while loops, do while loops, and for loops.
+- We usually use a variable named **i which stands for iterator** for our loops.

+### 1. While Loop

+- This loop will execute while until a given condition becomes false.
+- We use the keyword **while** to initialize a while loop.
+- The moment the condition becomes false, the loop terminates.
+- We can also nest loops inside loops.

+### 2. Do While Loop

+- A do while loop executes statements defined in a code block before the condition is checked.
+- So if a codition is false, the statement will be executed atleast once.
+- The difference between do while loop and while loop is that do while checks for a condition after execution whilst while loop checks for a condition before execution.

+### 3. For Loop

+- In a for loop we mention 3 different statements in one line.
+- The first statement is to initialize the counter variable.
+- The second statement is a conditional that keeps the statement to be true.
+- The third statement is the counter increment or decrement.

+### Which Loop To Use

+- If you know the number of iterations, use for loop.
+- If you don't know the end of an iteration, use while loop.
+- If you still want to execute a statement at least once even if the condition is false, use do while loop.

 ## Key Notes

 - The difference between _print_ and _println_ is that _println_ will always output with a new line.